June 11, 2019

 Here are some ideas to help him/her:

-- Prepare healthy and balanced meals, especially if your loved one is afraid of gaining weight during weaning.
+Prepare healthy and balanced meals, especially if your loved one is afraid of gaining weight during smoking cessation

 Caring and support are the keywords